INTERVIEW BY MARKO SYRJÄLÄ

-Well the best thing about that tour was that Gene bringing me out and introduced me for the first–in all the years I worked with them it was the only time that he ever told the audience that I was there.
-And at the time I was still living in New York so it was a big thrill for me.
-You know growing up in New York, that was always the goal to play Madison Square Garden, you know.
+The best thing about that tour was that Gene was bringing me out and introduced me for the first–in all the years I worked with them, it was the only time that he ever told the audience that I was there.
+And at the time, I was still living in New York, so it was a big thrill for me.
+Growing up in New York, that was always the goal to play Madison Square Garden, you know.
 And my parents were there, you know, my family and friends.

 That tour never reached Europe.
 Was there some particular reason behind that?

-No, and I don’t know why but I do know that like it was during towards the end of that tour when Eric Carr started to not feel so good.
-You know, we used to get in the van you know right from the stage and get out of there and everybody would be sitting there with towels and sweating and he would start to complain like his leg was numb you know.
-And we really didn’t think much of it, and I’m not really even sure if that was related but he was starting to feel a little off and I don’t know that that’s the reason why the tour didn’t come to Europe but you know it wasn’t long after that that he was told that he was sick, so…….
+No, and I don’t know why, but I know that it was towards the end of that tour when Eric Carr started not feeling so good.
+You know, we used to get in the van, you know, right from the stage and get out of there, and everybody would be sitting there with towels and sweating, and he would start to complain like his leg was numb, you know.
+And we really didn’t think much of it, and I’m not really even sure if that was related, but he was starting to feel a little off, and I don’t know that that’s the reason why the tour didn’t come to Europe, but you know it wasn’t long after that that he was told that he was sick, so…….

-Well yes, that is impossible and that might be Paul’s version of it and he kind of lumps it all in as one thing and it wasn’t.
-What happened with Eric’s solo was on the Monsters tour it was Iron Maiden was headlining, KISS was not headlining so they weren’t able to do the full show.
-So at that point they took the solo out.
-But then after the Monster shows when we did the rest of the tour, when we came here and everything and they still said no drum solo.
-And that really hurt Eric but at the beginning of the Hot in the Shade -tour for the first three months of that tour Eric wouldn’t even talk to Gene and Paul, he would get on the bus, headphones, dark glasses, sit down, look anywhere but in their direction and it was pretty uncomfortable to be around for three months.
-You know you’re on a tour bus, which is a very small area, but yeah so you know Eric took those things really personally.
-He loved being the drummer in KISS, it meant everything to him, his solo was very important to him.
-And Paul I think took some pleasure in, you know, pushing Eric’s buttons and he knew exactly how to do it and yeah he did it quite a bit.
-And it really upset Eric but you know that was ’88 when that happened and you know you’re talking about Hot in the Shade when you know so there’s always stuff going on between the two of them you know.
-And Gene really liked Eric but you know Paul is Paul and you know?
+Yes, that is impossible, and that might be Paul’s version of it, and he kind of lumps it all in as one thing, and it wasn’t.
+What happened with Eric’s solo was on the Monsters tour.
+It was with Iron Maiden.
+Maiden was headlining.
+KISS was not headlining, so they weren’t able to do the full show.
+So at that point, they took the solo out.
+But then after the Monster shows when we did the rest of the tour when we came here, and everything, and they still said no drum solo.
+And that really hurt Eric, but at the beginning of the Hot in the Shade -tour for the first three months of that tour, Eric wouldn’t even talk to Gene and Paul.
+He would get on the bus, headphones, dark glasses, sit down, look anywhere but in their direction.
+It was pretty uncomfortable to be around for three months.
+You know you’re on a tour bus, which is a very small area, but yeah, so you know Eric took those things really personally.
+He loved being the drummer in KISS.
+It meant everything to him, and his solo tour was very important to him.
+And Paul, I think, took some pleasure in, you know, pushing Eric’s buttons, and he knew exactly how to do it, and yeah, he did it quite a bit.
+And it really upset Eric, but you know that was ’88 when that happened, and you know you’re talking about Hot in the Shade when you know, so there’s always stuff going on between the two of them, you know.
+And Gene really liked Eric, but you know Paul is Paul, and you know?
 Do you know the story about Eric in Amsterdam?

 That was my fault.
-As a matter of fact when I showed up to Modena I was in the restaurant eating and Paul, I had left tour for a couple days to go visit my sister who lived in Switzerland, and I didn’t know all that took place after I left with Eric.
-And I showed up and Paul was like oh I heard you got Eric in trouble and he tried to blame me for it.
-But the reason why that happened in Amsterdam was because of the drum solo, that’s why Eric–that was the only time in Eric’s life that he ever did that and it was because he was really upset about the drum solo.
-He had just been told that after the Monsters tour was done and they did the regular tour that he still wasn’t going to get to do his drum solo and he came to me will you go to the Bulldog?
-You got to take me with you, he’s “I want to get high” and I’m like really?
+As a matter of fact, when I showed up to Modena I was in the restaurant eating and Paul, I had left the tour for a couple of days to visit my sister who lived in Switzerland, and I didn’t know all that took place after I left with Eric.
+And I showed up, and Paul was like, oh, I heard you got Eric in trouble, and he tried to blame me for it.
+But the reason why that happened in Amsterdam was because of the drum solo, that’s why Eric–that was the only time in Eric’s life that he ever did that, and it was because he was really upset about the drum solo.
+He had just been told that after the Monsters tour was done and they did the regular tour that he still wasn’t going to get to do his drum solo, and he came to me, will you go to the Bulldog?
+You got to take me with you, he’s “I want to get high,” and I’m like, really?
 You?

 No, it was once, only once, but it was a good one.